The Riverside Story

 The 2000s saw companies such as Complicite and The Wooster Group bring their groundbreaking work to Riverside, while other notable theatre productions include Scaramouche Jones starring Pete Postlethwaite, The Exonerated starring Stockard Channing and Danny Glover, the smash-hit musical Salad Days, A Round-Heeled Woman starring Sharon Gless and Mies Julie by Yael Farber.

 Riverside Studios closed in September 2014 for redevelopment, but is still very much a working organisation.
-While continuing to deliver live theatre (such as our productions of Jim Cartwright's RAZ at Trafalgar Studios and A Christmas Carol with Simon Callow at the Arts Theatre), Riverside has also been reaching out to new audiences with the FuturePlay digital entertainment festival in Edinburgh as well as filmed theatre productions for broadcasters such as BBC4.
+While continuing to deliver live theatre (such as our productions of Jim Cartwright's RAZ at Trafalgar Studios and A Christmas Carol with Simon Callow at the Arts Theatre), Riverside has also been reaching out to new audiences with the FuturePlay digital arts festival in Edinburgh as well as filmed theatre productions for broadcasters such as BBC4.

 Riverside’s future promises a wonderful new home in which the best of its past in film, theatre, comedy, dance and television is mixed with the latest technology to provide even more opportunities and inspiration for artists and audiences.